The Ten Essential Precepts

-3. A disciple of Buddha does not misuse sexuality but rather cultivates and encourages open and honest relationships.
+3. A disciple of the Buddha does not misuse sexuality but rather cultivates and encourages honest and caring relationships.

-The Zen Center sangha recognizes that sexuality is as much a part of the field of practice as any other aspect of our daily lives.
-Acknowledging and honoring our sexuality is part of creating an environment where conscious, mindful and compassionate relationships can be cultivated.
+The San Francisco Zen Center (SFZC) leadership recognizes that sexuality is as much a part of the ﬁeld of practice as any other aspect of our life.
+Acknowledging and honoring our sexuality is part of creating an environment where conscious, mindful, and compassionate relationships can be cultivated.

-First, it is considered a misuse of sexuality for an adult within Zen Center to engage in sexual behavior with anyone at Zen Center who is a minor.
+(1) An adult within SFZC who engages in sexual behavior with anyone who is a minor (under 18) is misusing sexuality**.
 Full responsibility for avoiding such relationships lies with the adult.